1. Administration#

 1.6.
 Starting / Stopping services#

-Both services (ID Connector Service and ID Connector HTTP API) run in a Docker container.
-The container can be started/stopped by using the regular service facility of the host system:
+Both services, ID Connector Service and ID Connector HTTP API, run in a Docker container.
+You can start or stop the container by using the regular service facility of the UCS system:

 $ univention-app start ucsschool-id-connector